Ranjitha75388/projects/JasperReport server  .md

 #### 2.Prepare JasperReports WAR Package

--  Download the Community or commercial WAR package from Jaspersoft .
+-  Download the Community or commercial WAR package from Jaspersoft if permission allowed.

+- orelse use Bitnami Docker image,which already has the .war file pre-installed and deployed in Tomcat, so no manual download or deployment is required

 #### 3. Build Docker Image